Victoria Research Web

 One of the great editions of Victorian correspondence, The Collected Letters of Thomas and Jane Welsh Carlyle from Duke University Press has now been meticulously encoded and made available to everyone through a beautifully designed interface.
 Thousands of letters by the inimitable Carlyles can easily be browsed by date, subject, or recipient, or searched in a variety of ways.
 But that's not all: the site also features treasures from the fabulous Rubenstein Collection and samples from the Carlyles' family photograph albums.
 The legendary Duke-Edinburgh edition published its final volume in 2023, but the CLO remains committted to publishing any new letters that turn up and to continuing to give all of us free online access to its riches.
 Inspired by the CLO, the Victorian Lives and Letters Consortium brings together teams of scholars dedicated to an exciting set of projects.
 These include ongoing work to transcribe all 29 volumes of the Michael Field Diaries, all of which are now viewable online; a similar effort to bring together all of John Ruskin's far-flung "diary notebooks" along with selections from Ruskin's correspondence with Carlyle; and coordinated projects designed to improve access to the papers of W. E. Gladstone.
 Many of Gladstone's annotations to his huge collection of books can now be searched via GladCat, from Gladstone's Library

-Other free online collections of Victorian letters vary widely between truly interactive databases (like the Carlyle and Darwin sites) and digital facsimiles of one kind or another:
+Other free or partly free online collections of Victorian letters vary widely between truly interactive databases (like the Carlyle and Darwin sites) and digital facsimiles of one kind or another:

 Between them, these three ambitious sites have published the most extensive set of texts and bibliographies available online for any Victorian figure.
 The "complete works" features over 50,000 searchable pages of writing, including many hard-to-find works by and about Darwin, and over 40,000 images, with much more planned.
 The Correspondence Project provides visitors with over 15,000 of the letters, including transcriptions of letters he received.
 Since the correspondence project was brought to a magnificent conclusion with the publication of the 30th volume in January 2023, the project's leaders have partnered with other scholars and repositories to continued their work on Epsilon, where one can read Darwin's letters side by side with those of scientific contemporaries like Michael Faraday, Mary Somerville, John Herschel, and others.
 The American Museum of Natural History, in collaboration with Cambridge University Library, has been hard at work digitizing Darwin's surviving manuscripts, including the 30 widely scattered manuscript remnants of the Origin of Species.
 Together, these projects make the writings of this great and good man more widely and deeply accessible than they have ever been, in a form that reflects the highest standards of modern textual scholarship.
 Nor is Darwin's great champion neglected: in The Huxley File, the late Charles Blinderman and his collaborator David Joyce, both of Clark University, assembled 1,000 items (text and pictures) by and about Thomas Henry Huxley, including previously unpublished essays and a wide range of 19th-century commentaries on the man and his work.